 9. Don’t spend the whole trip looking down at your phone

-The Hop-on Hop-off buses tends to stop 4-5 times per trip to check out the New Zealand awesomeness.
+The hop-on hop-off buses tend to stop 4-5 times per trip to check out the New Zealand awesomeness.
 However, there is always a few passengers that stay in the bus texting, scrolling through BackpackerGuide.NZ, or trying to connect to the pretty bad internet network.
 New Zealand is best experienced outdoors away from technology.
-We know we are awesome but check out our website at night in your hostel.
+We know we are awesome but check out our website at night at your hostel.